-8.6.3 When practicable, meetings shall be open to The Association membership and the public.
+8.6.3 When practicable, meetings shall be open to the Association membership and the public.

 8.6.4 Guests from outside the membership, on invitation from the Executive Board, may speak on topics affecting the community.

 8.6.5 A quorum at a Board meeting is reached when at least half of Board members are present and voting and motions must have a minimum of 2/3 of votes in order to carry, including abstentions.
 Only Board members may vote in Board meetings.
 Voting by electronic means is acceptable if a decision on an item is required in between Board meetings.
 In order for the motion to pass, a majority of Board members must vote in favour of the motion.

 8.6.6 Executive Meetings will be held when deemed necessary by the Executive.

 8.6.7 A quorum at an Executive meeting is reached when at least half of the Executive Committee members are present and voting and motions must have a majority of votes in order to carry, including abstentions.
 Only Executive members may vote in Executive meetings.
 In case of an equality of votes, the President shall have the deciding vote.